 When you’re feeling stressed or anxious, stop and take a minute to do some deep breathing.
 It’s amazing what taking a few deep breaths can do!

-Just breathe in slowly and count to 5.
+Breathe in slowly and count to 5.
 Place your hand on your belly and feel it expanding when you are breathing in.
 Then let your breath out slowly and count to 5.
 You should feel your belly going down when you let your breath out – like a deflating balloon.
-Spend the SAME amount of time breathing in as breathing out.

 If you have an Apple Watch, the Breathe app is a great tool to use.
 It reminds you when you need to take a minute to relax and do some deep breathing.
 It also times your breaths for you.
 So you don’t even have to worry about keeping track of the time.

-When you take time for deep breathing, your body sends more oxygen to your brain, helps your muscles relax, helps your blood pressure to decrease, and gives you an overall sense of calm.
+When you take time for deep breathing, your body sends more oxygen to your brain.
+This helps your muscles relax, helps your blood pressure to decrease, and gives you an overall sense of calm.

 It’s a great way to start your day too.
 Focus on positive things while you’re doing your deep breathing, like something you are thankful for or the good day you’re about to have.
 Start your day with a positive outlook!